LasseD/A112389/README.md

 The folder [/bfs_wave_approach](bfs_wave_approach/) contains the source code.

-## Lemma 1

-Lemma “Divide and Conquer” (L1)
+## Lemma 1 “Divide and Conquer” (L1)

+We call a layer of size 1 a “bottleneck”.

-The use of “bottlenecks” (layers with a single brick) allows us to easily compute the number of models of a refinement given the number of models of smaller bricks and heights (sub-refinements).
-Let b = a(X,m,Z1,...,Zn,...Zm), Zn=1, n>1, n<m be a refinement where Zn=1 is a bottleneck indicating that there is only a single brick in layer n.
+Bottlenecks allow us to easily compute the number of models of a models from the size of smaller refinements:

-The models of b can be divided at the bottleneck with the models below (and including the bottleneck) being the refinement c = a(Xc,n,Z1,...,Zn), and above (also including the bottleneck) is the refinement d = a(Xd,m-n+1,Zn,...,Zm).
-We also call c and d the “sub-refinements” of a.
-We again use the subfices “s” and “n” to denote subsets with symmetric and non-symmetric models.
+Let B = A(N,M,Z1,...,Zn,...ZM), Zn=1, 1<n<M be a refinement with the bottleneck Zn.

+Consider the refinements obtained by dividing B at the bottleneck:

+C = A(N_C,n,Z1,...,Zn) and D = A(N_D,m-n+1,Zn,...,ZM)

+TODO
-All models of b can be constructed by combining models either by cn and dn to create non-symmetric models: 2 models for each pair. cs and dn to create non-symmetric models: 1 model for each pair. cn and ds to create non-symmetric models: 1 model for each pair.
+All models of B can be constructed by combining models either by cn and dn to create non-symmetric models: 2 models for each pair. cs and dn to create non-symmetric models: 1 model for each pair. cn and ds to create non-symmetric models: 1 model for each pair.